• Skip to primary navigation

 Japanese Cooking Styles

-These delightfully tasty Japanese Cooking Styles range from the very traditional in Japanese cuisine to westernized versions that we know and love here in the United States!
+These Japanese cooking styles range from the very traditional Japanese cuisine to Westernized versions that we know and love!
 Every single cooking style is known for tantalizing dishes, and each offers an amazing selection of recipes to cook at home!
+You'll want to try all of them!

-I have been getting a lot of questions about Japanese cooking methods and I am so excited to share what I’ve learned!
-I will be expanding this knowledge into recipes that you and your family can enjoy at home.
+I have been getting a lot of questions about Japanese cooking methods, and I am so excited to share what I’ve learned!
+Of course, I will be expanding this knowledge into recipes that you and your family can enjoy at home.

 So whether you’re craving the simplicity of sashimi, the crunch of tempura, or the seriously drool-worthy umami flavors of teppanyaki, read on and check back for recipe ideas!